-Primarily ecological in nature, Bheemeshwari has a variety of wildlife present in the jungles attracting several travellers and nature lovers on a regular basis.
-Some of the top attractions include:
+Primarily ecological in nature, Bheemeshwari is known for its natural delights and has a variety of wildlife present in the jungles attracting several travellers and nature lovers on a regular basis.
+Some of the top attractions in Bheemeshwari include:

 1. Cauvery Fishing Camp

-Popularly known as the Bheemeshwari Fishing and Nature Camp, the Cauvery Fishing Camp is one of the best tourist attractions, thanks to the range of activities it offers, like rope-walking, zip lining, kayaking, etc., which are built around the beautiful natural setting of the camp.
+Popularly known as the Bheemeshwari Nature And Fishing Camp, the Cauvery Fishing Camp is one of the best tourist attractions.
+The camp offers a range of activities, like rope-walking, zip-lining, kayaking, etc., which are built around the beautiful natural setting on the banks of river Cauvery where the camp is situated.
 The Cauvery Fishing Camp is very close to Bheemeshwari, just 64 km away via the Kanakapura road.

-It is essentially a caravan of tents set up by the banks of the river.
-It’s also home to more than 200 species of birds like the grey-headed fish eagle, pied crested cuckoo, darter, etc., and mammals like the sambar deer, spotted deer, jackals, leopard, elephants and the almost-extinct grizzled giant squirrel.
-Angling is mostly practised here during November, December, January and February.
+This camp is essentially a caravan of tents set up by the banks of the river.
+The camp is also home to more than 200 species of birds like the grey-headed fish eagle, pied crested cuckoo, darter, etc., and mammals like the sambar deer, spotted deer, jackals, leopard, elephants and the almost-extinct grizzled giant squirrel.
+Angling is mostly practised at the camp during November, December, January and February.

-At a distance of 38 kms from Bheemeshwari via the Rudrakshipur-Halaguru road, Kokrebellur is home to a large number of local and migratory avian population, famous for its pelicans as well as painted storks.
+At a distance of 38 km from Bheemeshwari via the Rudrakshipur-Halaguru road, Kokrebellur is a village home to a large number of local and migratory avian population, famous for its pelicans as well as painted storks.
+Due to the pelicans that migrate there, it is also referred to as Kokrebellur pelicanry.
 Multiple water bodies are also featured here with many species of fish, serving as food for the pelicans.
-Tourists can not only see the local birds but also have the privilege of seeing exotic birds that visit this place in flocks during winter.
+Despite being known as the Kokrebellur pelicanry, tourists can not only see the local birds but also have the privilege of seeing exotic birds that visit this place in flocks during winter.
 It is an ideal spot for bird watchers, as all birds from the common stork to pelicans can be spotted here.
 The villagers of Kokrebellur are environment friendly and live in an ecological manner, allowing the birds to nest and not posing any threat to their natural way of life.
-There is no entry fee.
+There is no entry fee to Kokrebellur pelicanry.

 3. Galibore Fishing Camp